andrew/ultimate-awesome/README.md

 - [awesome-tech-rss](https://github.com/tuan3w/awesome-tech-rss) - List of awesome RSS channels related to startup, science and technology.
 - [Awesome_AI4Finance](https://github.com/AI4Finance-Foundation/Awesome_AI4Finance) - Resources.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
-- [Awesome-Stride](https://github.com/Doprez/Awesome-Stride) - Awesome resources for the fully open source Stride game engine.
 - [awesome-efficient-llm-diffusion](https://github.com/efficient-ml/awesome-efficient-llm-diffusion) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [AwesomeLLM4APR](https://github.com/iSEngLab/AwesomeLLM4APR) - A Systematic Literature Review on Large Language Models for Automated Program Repair.
 - [awesome-android-libraries](https://github.com/thanhtoan1196/awesome-android-libraries) - :sunglasses: A curated list of awesome Android libraries.
 - [Reading-Comprehension-Question-Answering-Papers](https://github.com/xanhho/Reading-Comprehension-Question-Answering-Papers) - Survey on Machine Reading Comprehension.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
 - [awesome-feather](https://github.com/adafruit/awesome-feather) - A curated list of awesome Feather form factor boards, guides, videos, libraries, software and resources.
-- [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
-But feel free to take a look and learn together!.
 - [awesome-apollo-graphql](https://github.com/ooade/awesome-apollo-graphql) - A curated list of amazingly awesome things regarding Apollo GraphQL ecosystem :star2:.
 - [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.
 - [awesome-engineering](https://github.com/upgundecha/awesome-engineering) - A curated list of awesome engineering blogs, handbooks and open source repos from top technology companies.